Abdul El-Sayed: Health Director of Detroit

-In August 2015, Mayor Mike Duggan appointed El-Sayed Health Officer and Executive Director of the Detroit Health Department, making him, at 30 years old, the youngest health officer in a major US city at the time.
+In August 2015, Mayor Mike Duggan appointed El-Sayed Health Officer and Executive Director of the Detroit Health Department, making him, at 30 years old, the youngest health officer in a major U.S. city at the time.
 In that role, he was charged with rebuilding the Detroit Health Department after government public health activities were provided by a nonprofit before the City of Detroit's municipal bankruptcy in 2012.
-On his first day on the job El-Sayed arrived at a small office space in the back of Detroit's parking department overseeing five employees.
 In his first year as director he led efforts to oppose increases in sulfur dioxide emissions by Marathon Petroleum's Southwest Refinery, which resulted in reductions in overall emissions.
-He also led efforts to test Detroit schools for lead in the wake of Flint's Water crisis, provide free glasses to children in Detroit city schools, and transform the city's troubled Animal Control department.
+He also led efforts to test Detroit schools for lead in the wake of the Flint water crisis, provide free glasses to children in Detroit city schools, and transform the city's troubled Animal Control department.

 Because of his leadership on lead poisoning reduction, El-Sayed was appointed to the governor's statewide Childhood Lead Elimination Board.
-He also served on the State of Michigan's Public health Advisory Commission and the Advisory Committee to the US Secretary of Health & Human Services for Healthy People 2030.
+He also served on the State of Michigan's Public Health Advisory Commission and the Advisory Committee to the US Secretary of Health & Human Services for Healthy People 2030.

-In 2016 El-Sayed was named one of Crain's Detroit's "40 under 40", and "Public Official of the Year" by the Michigan League of Conservation Voters.
-In 2017 the University of Michigan awarded him a Bicentennial Alumni Award, awarded to 20 alumni "whose achievements carry on Michigan's traditions of intellectual creativity and academic endeavor, of civic engagement, and of national and international service."
+In 2016 El-Sayed was named one of Crain's Detroit's "40 under 40" and the Michigan League of Conservation Voters' "Public Official of the Year".
+In 2017, the University of Michigan awarded him a Bicentennial Alumni Award, awarded to 20 alumni "whose achievements carry on Michigan's traditions of intellectual creativity and academic endeavor, of civic engagement, and of national and international service".

 Health Director of Wayne County

-In December 2022, El-Sayed was named director of Wayne County's Department of Health, Human, and Veterans Services pending approval by the county commission.
-He assumed the role in March, 2023.
+In December 2022, El-Sayed returned to public service and was named director of Wayne County's Department of Health, Human, and Veterans Services, pending approval by the county commission.
+He assumed the role in March 2023.
+El-Sayed resigned from this position in April 2025.